-Pinellas Technical College students at both campuses are expected to be active members in SkillsUSA, a career technical student organization (CTSO).
+Pinellas Technical College students are encouraged to be active members in SkillsUSA, a career technical student organization (CTSO).
 SkillsUSA encourages community service and professional development of leadership and technical skills.
 Skill and leadership contests are held annually beginning at the local level and continuing through international competition for selected events.
 Other CTSO organizations are available for student participation in addition to SkillsUSA.

 Pinellas Technical College alumni are in demand in the local job market.
-Business and industry continue to request Pinellas Technical College graduates because of their quality technical skills.
-The PTC Alumni Association mission statement is to actively recruit prospective and former students, to promote academic scholarship and workplace readiness, to improve student retention through mentorship, and to facilitate social and professional networking that fosters life-long engagement in campus initiatives.
+Business and industry continueto request Pinellas Technical College graduates because of their quality technical skills.

 Pinellas Technical College offers numerous technical programs and short-term training.
 Evaluating the needs of industry is a continuous process, and programs are established to satisfy industry's training requirements.
-The college campuses are public, co-educational and equal opportunity facilities legally authorized by the School Board of Pinellas County and the Florida State Department of Education to provide occupational education beyond high school.
+The college campuses are public, co-educational, and equal opportunity facilities legally authorized by the School Board of Pinellas County and the Florida State Department of Education to provide occupational education beyond high school.
 Pinellas Technical College is committed to providing quality educational opportunities that meet the changing labor force needs of business and industry.

-School Advisory Council (SAC)
+Institutional Advisory Council (IAC)

-The Pinellas Technical College School Advisory Council (SAC) is composed of representatives of business and civic and community organizations; the campus directors; an instructor, a staff member, and student representatives elected by their peers from each campus.
+The Pinellas Technical College Institutional Advisory Council (IAC) is composed of representatives of business and civic and community organizations; the campus directors; an instructor, a staff member, and student representatives elected by their peers from each campus.
 The majority of the members are persons who are not employed by the school district.
-The composition of the SAC is mandated by the Florida State Statute, Title XLVIII, Chapter 1001.452 to be reflective of the community the school serves.
-The SAC aids in the annual process of needs assessment, data review, and development of improvement objectives that focus on preparation of students to fill jobs in demand in the community.
+The composition of the IAC is mandated by the Florida State Statute, Title XLVIII, Chapter 1001.452 to be reflective of the community the school serves.
+The IAC aids in the annual process of needs assessment, data review, and development of improvement objectives that focus on preparation of students to fill jobs in demand in the community.

-In addition to the SAC, each training program has an occupational program advisory committee or apprenticeship committee comprised of professionals working in the area of the specific training program.
+In addition to the IAC, each training program has an occupational advisory committee or apprenticeship committee comprised of professionals working in the area of the specific training program.
 Input from these committees ensures that desirable, relevant, and current practices are taught for each program.

-The SAC and program committees are an extremely important element of Pinellas Technical College's success, bringing the expertise of more than 250 business and professional organizations to the Pinellas Technical College career education mission.
+The IAC and program committees are an extremely important element of Pinellas Technical College's success, bringing the expertise of more than 250 business and professional organizations to the Pinellas Technical College career education mission.

-Campus Hours
+Campus Hours August 12, 2024 - July 17, 2025

-August 12, 2020 - July 2021 Monday - Thursday 7:00 a.m. - 9:00 p.m.
-Friday 7:00 a.m. - 2:00 p.m.
+Clearwater Campus Monday - Thursday 7:00 A.M. - 9:00 P.M.
+Friday 7:00 A.M. - 3:30 P.M.

-2020-2021 Calendar
+2024-2025 Calendar